CapucineMejanes/CapucineMejanes/README.md

 ### Welcome !
 You will find here some illustrations of my work as a PhD student at CEA Saclay !
 I am working on simulation and modelisation of nuclear glasses and using a Lattice Boltzmann Method, which can be used for a very wide panel of application.

-Fist video : Ostwald Ripening for ternary nuclar glasse (Na2O-SiO2-MoO3 with real thermodynamic values.
+Fist video : Directional solidification.

 <!--